canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

   ] }
 ]'>{{ page.common.save }}</button>
 <!-- Loads the previous component in the current form or clear the forms where a previous component does not exist.
 Also enables/disables buttons in the current form. -->
-<button id="cancel-component" type="button" class="btn btn-default wb-calculate wb-format-gen" data-show-previous-event="show-component" data-wb-calculate='{ "ignoreInit": true, "eventTrigger": "click", "eventElement": "#cancel-component", "operations": [
+<button id="cancel-component" type="button" class="btn btn-default wb-calculate" data-add-source="component" data-wb-calculate='{ "ignoreInit": true, "eventTrigger": "click", "eventElement": "#cancel-component", "operations": [
   { "type": "conditional",
     "inputs": [
       { "type": "==",